Send us a voice memo, video or photo: circleround [at] wbur [dot] org.

-Created and produced by parents of young children, WBUR's Circle Round is a podcast that adapts carefully-selected folktales from around the world into sound- and music-rich radio plays for kids ages 4 to 10.
-Each 10- to 20-minute episode explores important issues like kindness, persistence and generosity.
-And each episode ends with an activity that inspires a deeper conversation between children and grown-ups.
+Created and produced by parents of young children, WBUR's Circle Round podcast adapts folktales from around the world into sound- and music-rich radio plays for kids ages 2 to 102.
+Each episode explores important issues like kindness, persistence and generosity, and ends with an activity that inspires a deeper conversation between children and grown-ups.

-Notable voices from the stage and screen bring these stories to life with the help of narrator, writer, and veteran public radio host/reporter Rebecca Sheir.
+Beloved voices from the stage and screen bring these stories to life with the help of narrator, writer, and veteran public radio host/reporter Rebecca Sheir.
 Eric Shimelonis, composer for the stage and screen, creates original music for each story.
-Katherine Brewer is executive producer.
-Circle Round was created by Jessica Alpert.

 Circle Round has earned numerous honors, including a Parents' Choice Gold Award, a Webby nomination, and featured spots at the The UK International Radio Drama Festival and HEAR Now Festival.
 Circle Round was also the recipient of a major grant from the Henry Luce Foundation.